slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."
 -- Erik Vance*

-We were built to hunt and gather and move, not to stay still.
-However, the origin of most health problems is not physical but mental.
+We were built to hunt, gather, and move, not to stay still.
+However, the root cause of most health problems is often not physical but mental.

 ### On depression and anxiety